AnshuJalan/tezos-lottery/README.md

 - Each ticket costs 1 XTZ.

-- When all tickets are sold, a winner is chosen at random
+- When all tickets are sold, a winner is chosen at random and 5 XTZ is transferred to the winner.

 - A person can buy more than one ticket.